kichu12348/C-programs/readme.md

 This section includes implementations of various linked list operations such as:
 - Singly Linked List
-- Doubly Linked List
-- Circular Linked List

 ## Queues

 This section includes implementations of various queue operations such as:
-- Simple Queue
 - Circular Queue
+- Double Ended Queue
-- Priority Queue
+- Queue using Linked List

 ## Stacks